Generic Name: lincomycin (LIN-koe-MYE-sin)

 Mild diarrhea is common with antibiotic use.
-However, a more serious form of diarrhea (pseudomembranous colitis) may rarely occur.
+However, a more serious and sometimes fatal form of diarrhea (pseudomembranous colitis) may rarely occur.
 This may develop while you use the antibiotic or within several months after you stop using it.
 Contact your doctor right away if stomach pain or cramps, severe diarrhea, or bloody stools occur.
 Do not treat diarrhea without first checking with you doctor.

 Lincocin is used for:

 Lincocin is a lincomycin antibiotic.
 It works by stopping the production of essential proteins needed by certain bacteria to survive.